microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 ## How to change the icon and text

 To change the text of the button, update the *Text* component of the *TextMeshPro* object under *IconAndText*.
-You can change the icon by replacing the material that is assigned to *UIButtonSquareIcon* object.
+Changing the icon can be done by replacing the material that is assigned to *UIButtonSquareIcon* object.
 By default, *HolographicButtonIconFontMaterial* is assigned.

 <img src="../Documentation/Images/Button/MRTK_Button_IconUpdate1.png">